NVIDIA/NeMo-Curator/tutorials/curriculum-dataprep/README.md

 ```

 By default, the JSONL data is read with a blocksize of 1 GB per Dask partition.
 To customize the file reading logic, the user may specify `--json-blocksize "1gb"` with any string representation for the partition size (e.g., "1gb", "256mb").
 ALternatively, the user may specify `--json-files-per-partition 2` with any integer to represent the number of JSONL files per Dask partition.
 Please note that either the blocksize or files per partition can be specified, but not both.

+To filter files by name, the user may pass `--filename-filter` followed by any number of strings, such as "code" and "math".
+When reading the input data directory, the list of files will be filtered to only include files with names containing at least 1 of the strings provided by `--filename-filter`.
+If `--filename-filter` is not specified, then all files within the directory will be used.

 The above script applies basic filtering to the input dataset:
 - Only take samples used for Nemotron Nano training